 Training for IRONMAN Wales

-For those of you who don't know, just before Christmas last year I took the decision to make a change — a change to be more healthy, a change that would drive me to my limits.
+Just before Christmas last year I took the decision to make a change - a change to be more healthy, a change that would drive me to my limits.
 A change that involves completing a 2.4-mile (3.86 km) swim, a 112-mile (180.25 km) bicycle ride and a 26.22-mile (42.20 km) marathon near where I grew up, in West Wales.

-I'm going to try and complete IRONMAN Wales.
+I am going to complete IRONMAN Wales.

 Supporting Two Brilliant Welsh Charities